Skip to content

 11. The Helium app will now ask where you would like to save the backup.
 Select “Google Drive” if you want to access the backup on different devices.

-Note: You will have to pair your Helium Android app and Helium chrome application each time after you reboot your device.
-Also, in step 5 if you face any problem while connecting and pairing your device to PC, then select the “Enable PTP” button in the Helium app and in the next screen choose the “Camera (PTP)” option.
-This will resolve any connecting and pairing issue.
+Note: You will have to pair your Helium Android app and Helium Chrome application each time after you reboot your device.
+Also, in step 5 if you face any problem while connecting and pairing your device to a PC, then select the “Enable PTP” button in the Helium app and on the next screen choose the “Camera (PTP)” option.
+This will resolve any connecting and pairing issues.

 Till now, we have described 2 apps that can take a backup of your Android device.
 However, both apps miss one common feature.
 We can’t take the backup of the ROM through both of these apps.
 To take the backup of the ROM, you need to take a Nandroid Backup of your Android device.
 Below is the procedure to do so.